mkindustries/MK.MobileDevice.Lite/README.md

+This project is released to the public under the GPLv3 License.

 MK MobileDevice Lite Library for interfacing with iOS Devices.
 Written in C#.NET, and compatiable with all iOS versions supported by iTunes.
 Requires Visual Studio and the .NET Framework to build; additionally, for